movingpictures83/Centroid/README.md

+# MakeScaleFree
+# Language: Python
-# Centroid
+# Input: GML (network)
+# Output: Screen (list of centroid nodes)
+# Tested with: PluMA 1.0, Python 3.6

-Centroid algorithm (Wuchty and Stadler, 2003) to find central nodes in a network
+PluMA plugin that runs the Centroid algorithm of (Wuchty and Stadler, 2003) to determine the most central nodes in a network.

+The plugin expects as input a network in the Graph Modeling Language (GML).

+Centroid nodes will be displayed to the screen, as a list.